tronprotocol/tronbox/FURTHER_INFO.md

 ### Configure Solc

-You can configure the solc compiler as the following example in tronbox.js
+Refer to this example for how to configure the solc compiler in tronbox.js:
 ```javascript
 module.exports = {
   networks: {